eclipse-kuksa/kuksa.val.feeders/dbc2val/README.md

 than a CAN frame's maximum payload of 8 bytes.
 To enable the J1939 mode, simply put `--use-j1939` in the command when running `dbcfeeder.py`.

 Support for J1939 is provided by means of the [can-j1939 package](https://pypi.org/project/can-j1939/).
+The J1939 feature is in Alpha status (see [KUKSA Component Maturity ](https://github.com/eclipse/kuksa.val/wiki/KUKSA.val-Component-Maturity)) as no public test cases or example configurations exist.